yliniemi/rpi-temperature-mqtt/README.rst

     "mqtt_password": "password",

-You may enable verbose mode to catch issues
+You may enable verbose mode to catch issues, also enable for systemd

     "verbose": "true",